 Digital transformation.
 Some organizations might talk about IoT as the catalyst for digital transformation.
 This evolution goes beyond just adopting IoT or another emerging technology and requires organizations to rethink and reinvent how they operate at fundamental levels.
 Organizations must examine and restructure their business strategy and culture to solve problems and optimize processes by turning manual tasks into digital ones.

 Big data.
-IoT devices can generate massive amounts of data that are useful for machine learning, predictive modeling and analytics.
-From the data, organizations can identify patterns and trends to inform their business decisions.
+IoT data is a subset of big data.
+IoT devices generate massive amounts of data used for machine learning, predictive modeling and analytics.
+From the data, organizations identify patterns and trends to inform their business decisions.
 IoT data requires the infrastructure to better manage, store and analyze a large volume of structured and unstructured data in real time.
-Organizations use big data to give them a competitive advantage in marketing their products or services, improve their processes and increase customer satisfaction.
+Organizations use big data, regardless of its source, to give them a competitive advantage to market their products or services, improve their processes and increase customer satisfaction.

 IoT analytics.
-IoT data is a subset of big data.
 IoT's value comes from what organizations do with the data devices generate.
-Organizations use analytics tools to distill actionable information from the plethora of IoT data.
-IoT analytics tools use sensor data from manufacturing equipment, smart meters or delivery vehicles for reporting and analysis.
-IoT analytics presents organizations with challenges that stem from the different types of data, the amount of data and the speed required for data processing.
+Organizations use analytics to distill actionable information from the plethora of IoT data.
+IoT analytics tools use sensor data from sources such as manufacturing equipment, smart meters or delivery vehicles for reporting and analysis.
+IoT analytics challenge organizations with the different data types, the amount of data and the speed required for data processing.

 IoT cloud computing.
 Organizations can use cloud computing services to provide fully managed scalable compute resources for IoT deployments.
 These services come in the form of infrastructure, platforms or SaaS.
 Information storage in the cloud gives organizations a backup for disaster recovery and can save them the cost of building the necessary infrastructure in-house.